bfrizzell01/family-guy-dashboard/README.md

 renv::restore()
 ```

-4. Execute the following command in your R console to run the app:
+4. Execute the following command in your R console to run the app.
+This will open a panel to view the app:

 ```r
 shiny::runApp("src/app.R")
 ```

-5. Copy the URL into your browser to view the dashboard:
+To view the app in your browswer, copy the URL into your browser to view the dashboard:

 ```
 http://127.0.0.1:8050/